wein.plus

 Steam tube

-Common name in Austria (also steam pipe) for the ventilation shaft that leads upwards from the wine cellar into the open air for the purpose of ventilation; the end is called the roof pipe (see in the picture).
-The steam pipe was also used to extract the fermentation gas (carbon dioxide) produced during fermentation.
-The fermentation gas was also discharged via the so-called fermentation grate.
+A term commonly used in German-speaking countries (also steam pipe) for the ventilation shaft leading from the wine cellar upwards into the open air for the purpose of ventilation; the end of this is known as the roof pipe.
+The steam pipe was also used to remove the fermentation gases (carbon dioxide) produced during fermentation.
+The fermentation gas was also removed via the so-called fermentation grid.
 However, both devices are only suitable to a limited extent because the toxic carbon dioxide is heavier than air and collects at the bottom or at the lowest point.
-In order to determine the degree of fermentation gas present, the extremely unsafe method of candle testing was used.
-Today, the carbon dioxide is extracted via exhausters (ventilators) and led into the open air or, in large cellars, also into containers and utilised.
-The wine cellar was a popular meeting place for friends and like-minded people, where they discussed, philosophised and politicised over a good glass of wine and also "gossiped" about other (absent) people.
-It is said that many an explosive conversation was overheard via the roof pipe or opening.
-See also other winegrowing curiosities under winegrowing customs.
+To determine the level of fermentation gas present, the extremely unsafe method of candle testing was used.
+The picture on the left shows a fermentation grid in the cellar door and the picture on the right shows a roof pipe at the end of the vapour pipe.

 Voices of our members